networkcobwebs/minecraft-server-manager/README.md

 page and log an issue if it doesn't exist as issues are discovered.
-Realize that there is no schedule for this project, so a bug fix or enhancement will be completed as time allows, regardless of severity, crash, or payment, at the developer's discretion.
-For that matter if you are able, fork the project and PR a bug fix back.
+Realize that there is no schedule for this project, so a bug fix or enhancement will be completed as time allows, regardless of severity, crash, or payment, at the developers' discretion.
+For that matter if you are able, fork the project and PR a bug fix back (you may want to check the [minecraft-server-manager development docs](doc/development)) to see if you're comfortable doing that.
 We'll add you to the About page if the PR is merged.

+When creating a new issue, please include the `minecraft-server.log` file.
+It will help prevent frequent emails about the state of your Minecraft Server Manager installation. ;)

 ### Known Issues

-- Accepting the Minecraft end user license agreement (EULA) requires the Minecraft server to have been run once.
 - The Restore Backup button of the World Controls is permanently disabled while work on that feature continues.
-- The Server Properties section of the Server Controls is not editable.

 There are more, but these are the most annoying ones discovered to date.